Simsso/Haskell-Studies/README.md

 The typeclass satisfies the following rules:
 1. Naturality: `t . traverse f = traverse (t . f)`
 2. Identity: `traverse Identity = Identity`.
-Traversable instances cannot inject any additional structure.
+That is `Traversable` instances cannot inject any additional structure.
 3. Composition: `traverse (Compose . fmap g . f) = Compose . fmap (traverse g) . traverse f`.
 Multiple traversals can be collapsed into a single traversal using `Compose` (which combines structure).

 `traverse` and `sequenceA` can be defined in terms of each other: `traverse f = sequenceA . fmap f` and